 Presets are a professional tool that every photographer needs in their belt.
 Not only do they help speed up the editing process, but they’re a game-changer for making images look good side by side in a single click.

 That said, rarely will anyone just turn on a preset and consider an image complete.
 While that may be the ultimate goal, it’s rarely achieved.
 But they’re the perfect starting point during the editing process.

 Personally, I like to add presets to all of my images as soon as I import them.
 Usually, I split the scenes up based on the light they were shot, and then apply presets that work best with the light.

 Different times of day have different contrasts and colors that they produce in an image.
 For example, at high noon, the light can look flat and boring.
 So I’ll use a preset that warms up the image and increases the contrast.
-During sunset, the light is the most contrasty.
-So I use a preset that opens the shadows and decreases the highlight.
-This will produce as much dynamic range as possible so that I have all the detail available to work with.
-You can learn how to get even more detail out of your camera by using HDR techniques.
+During sunset and sunrise, the light is the most contrasty.

 With the exception of flagging, starring, and labeling, presets can do anything Lightroom is capable of in the Develop Module.
 A user can make their own utilitarian presets to accomplish simple things, like auto-leveling photos, sharpening, turning on profile corrections (so long as your lens has autofocus), removing chromatic aberrations, or cropping to a specific aspect ratio.

 If you set up your photos like this every time, it makes sense to make a preset that contains these changes so that you can do everything with a single click, or even on import, rather than make them yourself on every photo.